×

 - November 9, 2025: User reviews confirm charges of $29/month are still being deducted, with zero response from the company.

-Faruq Marican (Director & Co-Founder): When questioned about the unpaid $1M in royalties, Marican stated he "did not know how to explain" the situation and expressed dissatisfaction that the copyright fees were too high.
+Faruq Marican or Marican Faruq Umar (Director & Co-Founder): When questioned about the unpaid $1M in royalties, Marican stated he "did not know how to explain" the situation and expressed dissatisfaction that the copyright fees were too high.